transparency-certified/trace-specification/docs/users.md

   consumer will wish to ascertain aspects of the Trusted Research Object (TRO), such as its integrity, and aspects of the system which produced the TRO.

+# Examples of personas (hypothetical)

+* Census Bureau/Statistics Canada/German IAB/Bank of Portugal might act as TRACE
+  producer for researchers in the (FS)RDC.
+Journals, other researchers, and the public are TRACE consumers, wishing to assess the veracity of the research produced using data that cannot be accessed easily or at all.
+* A journal data editor might also act as TRACE producer of articles conditionally accepted, submitted by authors.
+* A university IT infrastructure, or a national IT infrastructure (XSEDE) might serve as a TRACE producer for its researchers, for instance, when data can be stored on campus infrastructure subject to NDA, making available a special job queue on their high-performance compute clusters.
+* A platform such as Whole Tale or CodeOcean might act as a TRACE producer for users.
+* A journal data editor or peer reviewer might act as a TRACE consumer, assessing the conformance of research conducted on a TRACE system to transparency and reproducibility policies.
+* Other researchers, replicators, and the broader scientific community  are also TRACE consumers.